tngreene/XPlane2Blender-docs/v3.4/34_installation.md

 - Windows: ``%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\2.78\``
 - Linux: ``$HOME/.config/blender/2.78/``

+If it is not located in one of these places, you'll have to find it yourself.
 You can change the location of the scripts folder in User Preferences, however this could affect other addons.
 Proceed with caution.

 #### Official Blender Documentation
 - [Configuring Directories](https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html)